Digi Carta

 Build lawful alternatives

-Rights-preserving sandboxes, portable records, and reputation proofs let people choose better systems.
+Rights-preserving sandboxes, portable records, and portable trust let people choose better systems.

 09 Guardian law